HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Set-CommonWDACConfig.md

 ### -SignedPolicyPath

 Path to the xml file of a Signed policy.
-Supports tab completion by showing only the base policies in the current working directory.
+Supports file picker GUI.

 <div align='center'>